Existence of generalized Busemann functions and Gibbs measures for random walks in random potentials: Setting

 The corresponding \emph{restricted and unrestricted-length point-to-point free energies} are, respectively,

 If $v-u \not\in\Dn{n}$, define $\freeres{u}{v}{n}{\beta}(\w) = -\infty$.
 Similarly, if $y-x \not\in\Rsemi$, then $\freeunr{x}{y}{\beta}(\w) = -\infty$.

 \begin{remark} A more physically correct definition of the free energy includes a minus sign.
-Many mathematics papers, including those on which we rely in this work, omit this sign to avoid proliferating minus signs in the various computations.
-To maintain consistency and avoid conflicting notation with the earlier works we cite, we have also omitted the minus sign. \end{remark}
+Many mathematics papers, including many of those on which we rely in this work, omit this sign to avoid proliferating minus signs in the various computations.
+To maintain consistency and avoid conflicting notation with most of the earlier works we cite, we have also omitted the minus sign. \end{remark}

 The corresponding \emph{quenched point-to-point polymer measures} are the probability measures on $\PathsPtPResKM{u}{v}{0}{n}$ and $\PathsPtPKilled{x}{y}$, respectively, such that

 For a \emph{tilt} (or \emph{external field} or \emph{force}) $h \in \RR^d$ and an integer $n\ge1$, define the tilted \emph{$n$-step partition function}